ESA-eodashboards/eodashboard-narratives/el_nino_part_4.md

 # El Niño 2023-2024: floodings and cyclone impacts in East Africa

 ***The 2023–2024 El Niño has peaked as one of the five strongest on record.
-This story is the Part 4 of a series dedicated to its impacts.
-[Part 1](https://eodashboard.org/story?id=el-nino-extremes) focuses on record-breaking land surface temperatures, heatwaves, and nighttime temperatures, while [Part 2](https://eodashboard.org/story?id=sea-surface-temperature-rise) focuses on global sea surface temperature rises and marine heatwaves and [Part 3]() focuses on impacts on food security worldwide.***
+This story is Part 4 of a series dedicated to its impacts.
+[Part 1](https://eodashboard.org/story?id=el-nino-extremes) focuses on record-breaking land surface temperatures, heatwaves, and nighttime temperatures, while [Part 2](https://eodashboard.org/story?id=sea-surface-temperature-rise) focuses on global sea surface temperature rises and marine heatwaves and [Part 3](https://eodashboard.org/story/?id=el_nino_part_3_food_security) focuses on impacts on food security worldwide.***

-El Niño is characterized by the warming of water surfaces in the central and eastern Pacific ocean, causing  - read more about this climate phenomenon in the first story.
-This warming results in a shift of the global atmospheric circulation, which can lead to extreme weather events such as [heatwaves](https://eodashboard.org/story?id=el-nino-extremes), the [global rise of sea surface temperature](https://eodashboard.org/story?id=sea-surface-temperature-rise), [droughts](), floodings and storms.
+El Niño is characterized by the warming of water surfaces in the central and eastern Pacific ocean, causing shifts in weather patterns.
+This warming results in a shift of the global atmospheric circulation, which can lead to extreme weather events such as [heatwaves](https://eodashboard.org/story?id=el-nino-extremes), the [global rise of sea surface temperature](https://eodashboard.org/story?id=sea-surface-temperature-rise), [droughts](https://eodashboard.org/story/?id=el_nino_part_3_food_security), floodings and storms.

 ## The 2023 floodings in the 'Horn of Africa'
-In the case of floodings, these happen to changes in rainfall patterns worldwide, even if they are far from the Pacific.
+In the case of floodings, these events occur due to changes in rainfall patterns worldwide, even if they are far from the Pacific.
 In 2023, El Niño caused above-average rainfall, which  led to intense and prolonged downpours, causing rivers to overflow and widespread flooding.
 In East Africa, this rainfall is belived to amplify another ocean-atmosphere phenomenon, the Indian Ocean Dipole (IOD)[[1]](https://www.icpac.net/fsnwg/special-report-el-ni%C3%B1o-and-positive-indian-ocean-dipole-to-have-significant-multi-sectoral-impacts-in-east-africa/), which led to widespread flooding in the Somali Region, also knonw as the **Horn of Africa**.

 <figure style="text-align: center;">
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Horn_of_Africa_%28orthographic_projection%29.svg/800px-Horn_of_Africa_%28orthographic_projection%29.svg.png"